 73rd Constitutional Amendment Act of 1992

 Significance of the Act

-- The amendment act provides shape to Article 40 of the constitution, (directive principles of state policy), which directs the state to organise the village panchayats and provide them powers and authority so they can function as self-government.
+- The Amendment Act provides shape to Article 40 of the Constitution, (directive principles of state policy), which directs the state to organise the village panchayats and provide them powers and authority so that they can function as self-government.

-- With the act, Panchayati Raj systems come under the purview of justiciable part of the constitution and mandates states to adopt the system.
-Further, the election process in the Panchayati Raj institutions will be held independent of state governments will.
+- With the Act, Panchayati Raj systems come under the purview of the justiciable part of the Constitution and mandates states to adopt the system.
+Further, the election process in the Panchayati Raj institutions will be held independent of the state government’s will.

-- The act is a very significant step in creating democratic institutions at the grassroots level in the country.
-The act has transformed the representative democracy to participatory democracy.
+- The Act is a very significant step in creating democratic institutions at the grassroots level in the country.
+The Act has transformed the representative democracy into participatory democracy.

 Salient Features of the Act